Biaowang00/Homework2/README.md

 Do the following:

 1. Write a query to return just the check officerId and the topCharge.
+	SELECT CHECK #, REMARKS FROM CHECKS;

 2. Rewrite the query from exercise 1 so that the topCharge will appear as the first column in your query results.
+	SELECT REMARKS, CHECK # FROM CHECKS;

 3. Using the arrests table, write a query to return all the unique topCharges.
+	SELECT DISTINCT REMARKS FROM CHECKS;

 Use the doubleAgents table to answer the following questions.